Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hold on.
 Those are all admirable goals, but try to tackle everything at once and you’ll burn out within weeks, left with nothing but a wilted head of lettuce in your fridge and an unused gym membership.
-To build healthy habits that stick, Tena Patterson, MD, a family medicine specialist on the medical staff at Baylor Medical Center at Garland, offers these tips.
+To build healthy habits that stick, Tena Patterson, MD, a family medicine specialist on the medical staff at Baylor Scott & White Medical Center – Garland, offers these tips.

 A diet—following a strict eating plan for a fixed length of time—will likely work while it lasts.
 But afterward, most people return to their old ways of eating, and regain the pounds they shed.
 Instead, you need to regularly reach for plums instead of potato chips and seltzer instead of soda.

 To lose weight, you need to know which calories to cut, whether they’re in the bagel left behind in the conference room or the scraps your kids didn’t finish.
 Keep a food journal for a week or so and see where your problem areas lie, then trim those extra calories.

 A serving of meat should be the size of your palm, and a starch should be the size of your fist.

 Most people have full schedules, so exercise comes at the expense of something else.
 Make it less of a sacrifice by upping the fun factor with exercise DVDs, games such as Wii Fit or workouts with a buddy.
 Or, find something you like doing—maybe biking or a dance class—so you look forward to it.